bityangke/SPSM/Readme.txt

 Step 3: Run test_vocspsm_resnet for SPSM-resnet101 evaluation, mean IoU of 61.3 can be achieved.

-Step 4:  Please refer to Deeplabv2 for runing multi-scale fusion and CRF for post-processing.
+Step 4:  Please refer to Deeplabv2 for runing CRF as post-processing.
 The mean IoU of 59.9 and 62.2 can be achieved for SPSM-vgg16 and SPSM-resnet101, respectively.